On singular Lagrangian fibrations and applications to symplectic embeddings I: Introduction

-These singular Lagrangian fibrations are constructed based on the approach presented in Proposition \ref{generalmeth2} of this paper.
-Roughly speaking, the construction proceeds as follows.
-Let \( M^n \) be a Riemannian manifold, and let \( (D^*M, \omega) \) denote its disk cotangent bundle.
-Assume that \( D^*M \) admits a Hamiltonian \( T^{n-1} \)-action with moment map \( \mu: D^*M \to \mathbb{R}^{n-1} \), and that there exists a function \( f: D^*M \to \mathbb{R}^2 \) defining a fibration that is invariant under the \( T^{n-1} \)-action.
+These singular Lagrangian fibrations are constructed using the elementary reduction procedure summarized in Proposition~\ref{generalmeth2}.
+Roughly speaking, let \(M^n\) be a Riemannian manifold and let \(D^*M\) be its disk cotangent bundle.
+Assume that \(D^*M\) carries a Hamiltonian \(T^{n-1}\)-action with moment map

-Suppose that the action of \( T^{n-1} \) is free on all but a finite number of fibers of \( f \).
-Moreover, inside each fiber where the action is not free, the subset where the action fails to be free is a connected stratified space of codimension 2 within the fiber.
-Finally, consider a foliation \( \gamma_s \) of \( f(D^*M) \cap \mu^{-1}(\lambda) \) by simple closed curves.